Fra\"iss\'e limit via forcing: Connection with the original Fra i ss e construction

 \item $D^{\leftarrow}_{\mathcal{A}, (\mathcal{B}, \mathcal{B}'), f}=\{q \in \MPB: q \restriction B =\mathcal{B}, B' \subseteq A_q$ and $\exists ~ p$ such that $ p \restriction A =\mathcal{A}$ and $f$ extends to some $\bar f: p \cong q \}$, where $\mathcal{A}=(A, \dots), \mathcal{B}=(B, \dots), \mathcal{B}'=(B', \dots) \in \mathcal{K}, \mathcal{B}$ is a substructure of $\mathcal{B}'$ and $f: \mathcal{A} \cong \mathcal{B}$. \end{enumerate} Note that

-is countable and hence by the Rasiowa-–Sikorski lemma, we can find a filter $G \subseteq \MPB$ which meets all the above dense sets.
+is countable and hence by the Rasiowa-Sikorski lemma, we can find a filter $G \subseteq \MPB$ which meets all the above dense sets.
 Then the resulting structure $\mathcal{M}_G$ is isomorphic to the Fra\"{i}ss\'{e} limit of the class $\mathcal{K}$.

 Mohammad Golshani, School of Mathematics, Institute for Research in Fundamental Sciences (IPM), P.O.
 Box: 19395-5746, Tehran-Iran.

 E-mail address: golshani.m@gmail.com

 URL: http://math.ipm.ac.ir/golshani/